ympbyc/shortblog/README.md

 Super simple file-based CLI-oriented miniblog written in Common LISP.

 It is set up for my own use at this stage.
-Please apropreate core.lisp for your situation.
+It's meant to be hacked to suit your need.

 ![example diary](https://raw.githubusercontent.com/ympbyc/shortblog/gh-pages/blog/2021-03/thumbs/shot-2021-03-12_22-15-14.jpg)